Pedigree Link |

 Birth | 1872 | Emily Ruddlesdin was born in 1872. |

-Death | 18 October 1872 | She died on 18 October 1872 at age ~0 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death | 18 October 1872 | She died on 18 October 1872 at age ~0 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 The cause of her death (sadly, as an infant in their 1st year) on Friday, October 18th, 1872 is not known; as neither death or birth location are known, used the conceptual continent |

 Person Source | Emily Ruddlesdin had person sources.1 |